Kye Allums

-Kye Allums (born October 23, 1989) is a former college basketball player for the George Washington University women's team who in 2010 came out as a trans man, becoming the first openly transgender NCAA Division I college athlete.
+Kye Allums (born October 23, 1989) is an American former college basketball player for the George Washington University women's team who in 2010 came out as a trans man, becoming the first openly transgender NCAA Division I college athlete.
 Allums is a transgender advocate, public speaker, artist, and mentor to LGBT youth.

 Personal life

 Allums graduated from Centennial High School in Circle Pines, Minnesota, United States.
 He played three seasons as a guard on the women's basketball team at George Washington University, the George Washington Colonials.
 Allums's teammates called him "Kay-Kay".
 Allums began telling people to call him "Kye".
 He came out as a trans man in 2010.
 He told sports website Outsports, "my biological sex is female, which makes me a transgender male."

 In May 2011, GWU announced that Allums had decided to leave the GWU basketball team.
 He graduated from George Washington University in 2011 with a bachelor's degree in Fine Arts.

-In 2014, in an interview with ESPN, Allums said that he had attempted suicide.
+In 2014, Allums told the Huffington Post that he had attempted suicide in 2011 after receiving transphobic harassment due to an article written about him by ESPN.